Newtownbutler: Amenities

-The village currently has two pubs, An Chead Chumann and Mulligans Bar and Lounge which regularly host an array of events and attract crowds in from across the county.
-The Lanesborough Arms Hotel (formerly Reilly's Bar) was another well known public house in Newwtownbutler that closed in 2004.
+The village currently has two pubs, The Rambling House and Mulligans Bar and Lounge.
+The Lanesborough Arms Hotel (formerly Reilly's Bar) was another well known public house in Newwtownbutler that was closed in 2004.
 The traditional bar was removed and transferred to the Ulster American Folk Park in Omagh.
-The village also has two supermarkets, two takeaways, a butchers, a chemists, a credit union, a church and parish hall, an orange hall, a community centre, GAA grounds and a large community playpark.
+The village also has two supermarkets, two takeaways, a butchers, a chemists, a credit union, a church and parish hall, an Orange hall, a community centre, GAA grounds and a large community playpark.